flypy/flypy/docs/source/fusion.rst

     2. This is de-duplicated inlining combined with the value specialization of the producer token (case 1 + value specialization)
-    3. This is regular inlining, except we now share stack variables between all inlined versions
+    3. This is regular inlining, except we now share stack variables between all inlined versions.
+This is automatically guaranteed by the way we have boxed up the generator state and pass that in.
-    4. This is regular inlining with stack variable sharing combined with value specialization
+    4. This is regular inlining combined with value specialization on the producer token.

 Note further that the inlining with stack variable sharing is a special case of deduplicated inlining with value specialization, this time on the consumer token.
-This means the last case really means inlining the generator once, and subsequently value-specializing both the producer and consumer tokens.
+However, since we have boxed up the stack state of the generator anyway, it simply means inlining the function where needed and passing in the same generator state.

 Of course, we must be careful with specialization.
 In practice it is likely that the number of consumer sites is only one, but multiple producer sites